samer3050/HFINDER/README.md

-# HFinder is an application for a smart jewerley used for getting to victim in need.
+# HFinder is an application for a smart jewerley.
+Hfinder helps the owner to get help in case of emergency.
-Further descriptions will folow.
+Further descriptions will follow.
 Cheers!